 Not being entirely happy with the new home or neighborhood.Not being entirely happy with the new home or neighborhood.

-On moving into a new home, it usually doesn’t take long before you start to notice some of its quirks.
+Moving into a new home usually doesn’t take long before you start to notice some of its quirks.
 Maybe it’s a noisy neighbor, a drafty window that leads to high heating bills, or just a feeling that it’s not big enough now that you’ve moved in.
 Some of these might be things you could (and should) have caught during the due diligence period.
 Others may have been unforeseeable until after you’ve lived in the home for a while.

 You’re having mortgage problems.You’re having mortgage problems.